Ferrite-FEM/Ferrite.jl/docs/src/manual/fe_intro.md

 This set of specifications is called *boundary conditions*.
 There are different types of boundary conditions, where the most common ones are Dirichlet -- which means that the solution
-$u$ is known at some part of the boundary, and Neumann -- which means that the gradient of the solution, $\nabla$ is known.
+$u$ is known at some part of the boundary, and Neumann -- which means that the gradient of the solution, $\nabla u$ is known.
 Formally we write for our example

 ```math
 u = u^\mathrm{p} \quad \forall \, \mathbf{x} \in \Gamma_\mathrm{D},\\